 We already have Raygun APM customers who have switched from major vendors to find a solution that reduces that overhead.
 We see this as a strategic opportunity to provide the best solution possible in this area.

 Better Raygun4Net integration

 We introduced in version 1.0.1062 (Oct 14 2019).
 This enhancement provided a tighter integration with Raygun4Net that brings performance improvements to Sampling, reducing CPU used by the profiler and agent.

 By adding Raygun4Net.AspNetCore to your application, Raygun APM unlocks advanced features and intelligence that helps to reduce the CPU overhead of the profiler.

 If you’re already using Raygun4Net.AspNetCore in your web application then there is nothing more you need to do other than make sure you’re using version 6.2.0 or above.

 For the full instructions on installing and configuring Raygun4Net.AspNetCore please refer to the installation instructions for Crash Reporting.

 One of our customers found that this improvement alone reduced the overhead by more than 50%.

-We introduced live blacklisting in version 1.0.1088 (Dec 4 2019).
-This is a new feature that automatically blacklists insignificant method calls in traces, helping to improve the performance of the profiler and agent.
+We introduced real time insignificant code filtering in version 1.0.1088 (Dec 4 2019).
+This is a new feature that automatically filters out insignificant method calls in traces, helping to improve the performance of the profiler and agent.

 .NET Core 3.0 & 3.1 support